Who Are Aborigines?

 The Australian cities and the National events that they host such as the Olympics, Australia day etc. Coming from the bush mostly this how I see Sydney and Melbourne, even though born in a city.

+But I also do recognise that Australian culture has slowly but surely changed in its compexity and its diversity .
 In the early days we had the Greeks and the Italians- yes we all whinged and resisted the impact they had , even though in the ensueing years its easy to see they have had a very postive and enduring effect on our Culture- the blend of the 2 is wonderful.

 I know Greeks and Italians more Australian than most.They have added wonderful things to our country culture wise and their cuktyure has meshed with our own to become part of the Australian way.